PTsolvers/Julia-HPC-Scales/README.md

 Next, by default Enzyme would compute the primary values by running the function itself.
 In this case, it means that the residuals of the fluxes will be computed and stored in variables `Rqx` and `Rqz`.
 It can be very useful in the case when we compute both the forward solution and the sensitivity at the same time.
 We decided to split the forward and the inverse solve for efficiency reasons, so we don't need the already computed forward solution.
 We can potentially save the computations by marking the fields as `DuplicatedNoNeed`.

 In the [reverse mode](https://enzyme.mit.edu/julia/stable/generated/autodiff/#Reverse-mode) of derivative accumulation, also known as _backpropagation_ or _pullback_, one call to Enzyme computes the product of transposed Jacobian matrix and a vector, known as VJP (vector-Jacobian product).
-Enzyme also supports the forward mode of accumulation, which can be used to compute the jacobian-vector product (JVP) instead, but we won't use it in this workshop.
+Enzyme also supports the forward mode of accumulation, which can be used to compute the Jacobian-vector product (JVP) instead, but we won't use it in this workshop.

 Implement a similar function for computing the derivatives of the pressure residual `∇_residual_pressure!`.
 In the following, we will also need the partial derivative of the fluxes residuals with respect to permeability $K$.
 Implement a new function `∇_residual_fluxes_s!`, but mark the variable `K` with the activity `DuplicatedNoNeed`, and variables `qx`, `qz`, and `Pf` as `Const` instead.

 > :bulb: Feel free to copy your implementation of the forward model into the file [geothermal_2D_gpu_kp_ad_sens.jl](scripts/geothermal_2D_gpu_kp_ad_sens.jl)

-#### Task 1b: Implement the iterative loop to compute the adjoint solution
+#### ✏️ Task 1b: Implement the iterative loop to compute the adjoint solution
 Now, we can start implementing the pseudo-transient loop for the adjoint solution.
 First, we need to allocate the additional storage for adjoint variables.
 Fill in the empty space in the file [geothermal_2D_gpu_kp_ad_sens.jl](scripts/geothermal_2D_gpu_kp_ad_sens.jl) just after the forward loop finishes, to allocate the arrays of the correct size.